 - Grated parmesan – ½ cup

-- Step 1 The first step of making Rasta Pasta is to ensure that you cook the penne pasta well.
-Usually, the instruction of quantity of water to be used, and time for cooking would be mentioned in the packet.
+- The first step of making Rasta Pasta is to ensure that you cook the penne pasta well.
+Usually, the instruction for the quantity of water to be used and the time for cooking would be mentioned in the packet.
 Follow these instructions strictly.

-- Step 2 Once pasta is cooked to the right consistency, drain all the water from it, and set it aside in a bowl.
+- Once pasta is cooked to the right consistency, drain all the water from it, and set it aside in a bowl.

-- Step 3 It is now time to season the chicken breasts, so that all flavors seep into the meat well.
+- It is now time to season the chicken breasts so that all flavors seep into the meat well.
 Season it with 1 tablespoon of jerk seasoning and the required quantity of salt.

-- Step 4 Now, cook these seasoned chicken breasts on a skillet on a medium flame for about 8 minutes.
+- Now, cook these seasoned chicken breasts on a skillet on medium flame for about 8 minutes.
 Before placing the breasts, apply about 1 tablespoon of olive oil on the skillet.
 Ensure you turn the sides at regular intervals.
-Switch off the flame when the breasts turn golden brown, and the meat no more looks raw.
+Switch off the flame when the breasts turn golden brown and the meat no more looks raw.
 Set aside the cooked chicken breasts to be relished along with the Rasta pasta that you are about to cook in the next step.

-- Step 6 Add the minced garlic and some green onions to this mixture and sauté well.
+- Add the minced garlic and some green onions to this mixture and sauté well.
 Save some green onions for garnishing the recipe at the end.
-Cook the garlic and onions for a minute before adding the remaining jerk seasoning into the pan.
+Cook the garlic and onions for a minute before adding the remaining jerk seasoning to the pan.

-- Step 7 Once done, you can add the chicken broth and heavy cream to the mixture.
+- Once done, you can add the chicken broth and heavy cream to the mixture.
 Stir the contents well and allow them to simmer on medium-high flame for about 5 minutes.
-You will notice that the mixture becomes nice, thick and creamy at this stage.
+You will notice that the mixture becomes nice, thick, and creamy at this stage.

-- Step 8 Once the mixture reaches this consistency, add the pasta, freshly-grated Parmesan cheese and cooked chicken breasts in the pan.
+- Once the mixture reaches this consistency, add the pasta, freshly-grated Parmesan cheese and cooked chicken breasts in the pan.
 Stir the contents well.
-Switch off the flame and give all the contents a nice toss, so that you get to taste all the flavors in a spoon.
+Switch off the flame and give all the contents a nice toss so that you get to taste all the flavors in a spoon.

-- Step 9 For the toppings of the Rasta Pasta, you can use the leftover green onion slices and more Parmesan Cheese.
+- For the toppings of the Rasta Pasta, you can use the leftover green onion slices and more Parmesan Cheese.

-- Step 10 Original Jamaican-flavored Rasta Pasta is now ready to be relished!
+- Original Jamaican-flavored Rasta Pasta is now ready to be relished!